Read the first chapter below. It was neither a dark nor stormy night in Washington City, April 14, 1865…

 Her smile was slow in dawning.

 ‘Yes, tolerably well sir – such glorious news from Appomattox!
-They say that Lee–’
+They say that Lee himself has–’

 She saw his face and stopped.

-‘Terribly sad for the South of course,’ she continued hastily.
+‘Terribly sad for the South of course,’ she hurriedly continued.
 ‘Yet, sir, this event hath not quenched the public’s all-consuming desire for drama.
 ‘Tis not quite sold out tonight, sir, but we fare quite well.’

-The news from that all-fired courthouse deep in Virginny.
-The great Robert E. Lee surrendering the noble Army of Northern Virginia.
-To that drunken wretch of a general Grant, no less.
-The end of the world!
-And this drabtail dared to speak to him about—
+Wretched woman.
+Terrible news from that damned courthouse deep in Virginny.
+Robert E. Lee surrendering the noble Army of Northern Virginia, to that drunken dwarf of a general Grant, no less.
+The end of the world, and this drabtail dared to speak to him about—

 ‘Sir?
 Are you feeling alright?’